 If there isn’t anything else on and I want a TV fix, I end up watching one of a million real estate shows that seem to be on TV today.

 In total, there are five things people should overlook when looking to buy a home because they’re easily fixed in most cases.

 Paint Colors Are Easy To Change

 I can’t stand it when someone walks into a house and complains about paint colors.
-I admit, the seller would have been smart to paint their home a neutral color for an easier sale.
+I admit the seller would have been smart to paint their home a neutral color for an easier sale.

-Light Fixtures and Fans
+Light Fixtures And Fans

 One of the easiest ways to update a dated home is to simply update the light fixtures and fans.
 The best part is that fans and light fixtures can be relatively inexpensive if you have simple tastes.

 I had never changed a light fixture or fan before and, with the help of my dad, I was able to change them out by myself after the first one.

 Flooring Isn’t What You Prefer

 I bet you’ve seen a couple walk in a home and instantly complain that it doesn’t have wood floors running throughout it.
 Who cares?!
 Simply budget the cost of having someone install wood floors before you move in and you’ll be set.

 Decorations/Staging Of The Home

 It drives me insane to hear people walk into a home and start complaining about how the current owner has their furniture arranged.
 I get similarly irritated when people complain about how cluttered a space is.

-You might even be able to get a steal of a deal because no one else can look past the awful decor the current owner didn’t think to get rid of in order to sell their home.
+You might even be able to get a deal because no one else can look past the awful decor the current owner didn’t think to get rid of before selling their home.

 These Appliances Suck